louiswilliams/optimal_course_scheduler/README.md

 optimal_course_scheduler
 ========================

-Creates an optimal schedule for a semester of courses
+Creates an optimal schedule for a semester of courses.

+Louis Williams 2013